getodk/docs/odkx-src/sync-endpoint-setup.rst

 .. _sync-endpoint-setup-intro:

-This tutorial will help you launch ODK Sync Endpoint on a virtual machine hosted on a cloud service provider.
-ODK Sync Endpoint communicates with your ODK-X Android applications in order to synchronize your data and application files.
+This tutorial will help you launch ODK-X Sync Endpoint on a virtual machine hosted on a cloud service provider.
+ODK-X Sync Endpoint communicates with your ODK-X Android applications in order to synchronize your data and application files.

 | There are 3 main options that we have documented to set up ODK-X Sync Endpoint
 | :program:`Easiest (recommended, especially for Windows machines)`